malmostad/wag-v4/pages/forms_buttons_and_messages.md

 ### Responsive Forms

 The example below covers the most common use case for a responsive form.
-Bootstrap's non-semantic hard coded grid classes (like `class="col-md-4"`) are not available in the global assets, we use a slighly different approach here to get a responsive form grid:
+Bootstrap's non-semantic hard coded grid classes (like `class="col-md-4"`) are not available in the Global Assets, we use a slighly different approach here to get a responsive form grid:

 1. Add `class="basic"` to your `form`.
 2. In each `form-group`, add `class="controls"` to the `div` with the form controls.